jdittrich/userNeedResearchBook/text/dataAnalysis.md

 The easiest way to start a structure is moving similar data in approximation.
 If you do you analysis on paper,  cluster notes you assume to follow a common theme in one place and notes for other themes in other places.
-If you analyze using a wordprocessor, move similar notes in adjacent lines.
+If you analyze using a word processor, move similar notes in adjacent lines.
 Create different groups, each containing similar notes, by using several line breaks above and below such a group or by creating a list for each assumed theme.